eeseandevcenter/sgmycamserver/README.md

 # SGMYCAM Server
-### An open-sourced server in express.js, developed by SGMYCAM, to make request and query to government of Singapore's LTA DataMall.
+### An open-sourced server in express.js, developed for SGMYCAM, to make request and query to government of Singapore's LTA DataMall.

 ## Usage
 Host the server files at Vercel or a hosting provider that supports Express.js hosting and CORS (Cross-Origin-Resources-Sharing).
 Request through a specific parameter to get a specific dataset.